 Renting a car in South Africa is the best way to explore the country and the Garden Route, plus driving is relatively easy in the country.
 Having your own car gives you the flexibility to travel at your own pace a see place that are simply not possible on group tours or public transport.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
-Book your car now with RentalCars.com, where you will find great rental car prices
+Book your car now with Booking.com, where you will find great rental car prices

-Book your rental car for South Africa now
+Book your South Africa rental car

 Garden Route Itinerary Route Map